FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/engine/README.md

 ## 🚀 Usage

-The bot is integrated into the PyQt5 GUI (`main.py`):
+The engine is integrated into the PyQt5 GUI (`main.py`):

 1. Configure wallet (keypair file or private key)
 2. Set betting parameters in GUI
 3. Click "Start" button
-4. Bot initializes and starts all services
+4. Engine initializes and starts all services
 5. Monitor logs in the GUI panel

 ## 🔍 Logging

-The bot emits timestamped logs for all operations:
+The engine emits timestamped logs for all operations:

-- 🚀 Bot startup/shutdown
+- 🚀 Engine startup/shutdown
 - ⚙️ Configuration display
 - 🔑 Wallet loading
 - 🌐 RPC connection